wso2/docs-ei/en/streaming-integrator/docs/develop/streaming-integrator-studio-overview.md

         - To replay a single event without making any changes, click **Replay** for the specific event.

-        - To make any changes to the event (e.g., the mapping) before replaying, click **Detailed Info** for the relevant event and open the **Error Entry** dialog box.
+        - To make any changes to the event before replaying, click **Detailed Info** for the relevant event and open the **Error Entry** dialog box.
 Then make the required changes to the event (which is displayed in an editable field) and click **Replay**.

+            !!!info
+                Note that only mapping errors can be corrected before replaying.

             ![Correct and Replay Event](../../images/handling-requests-with-errors/correct-and-replay-event.png)

     - **Discard events**: To discard all the erroneous events for the selected Siddhi application, click **Discard All**.
 To discard a specific erroneous event, click **Discard** for the relevant event.

     - **Purge Events**: To periodically purge events, click **Purge**.
 This opens the **Purge Error Store** dialog box.
-In the **Retention Period (days)** field, enter the number of days for which you want to retain the erroneous events in the store and then click **Purge**.
-As a result, the each event stored is automatically removed after the specified number of days.
+In the **Retention Period (days)** field, enter the number of past days for which you want to retain the erroneous events in the store and then click **Purge**.
+As a result, all the events except the ones stored in the specified number of past days are removed from the error store.

     To understand how to save messages with errors in the error store, see [Handling Errors](../guides/fault-Handling.md).